distinto1/30days_DevOpsAllStarsChallenge/NBA_DataLake/README.md

 * Copy this string because you will need to paste it later in the script

-* IAM Role/Permissions: Ensure the user or role running the script has the following permissions:
+* IAM Role/Permissions: Ensure the user or role running the script has the proper permissions.
+Refer to the Ploicies folder in GitHub.

-S3: s3:CreateBucket, s3:PutObject, s3:DeleteBucket, s3:ListBucket Glue: glue:CreateDatabase, glue:CreateTable, glue:DeleteDatabase, glue:DeleteTable Athena: athena:StartQueryExecution, athena:GetQueryResults

 ## LET'S BEGIN